danBamikiya/issues-patrol/README.md

-# issues-wizard
+# issues-patrol
-Smart Github Issues Management with AI.
+Tame Your GitHub Issues with AI.